 Excel only converts the number to the exponent form and it doesn’t remove any digits, it substitutes the after 15th digits by 0.
 As, the digits after the 15th carry small significance so converting them to 0 and making exponent form won’t create much error.

-2 Methods to Enter a 20 Digit Number in Excel
+How to Enter 20 Digit Number in Excel: 2 Easy Methods

 There are cases when we deal with very large numbers or very small numbers for research or any other purposes.
 And, we may need to calculate the very precise result so we can’t substitute any digits by zero and we have to use all of the digits of the number for calculations.
 So, in this situation, you have to show all digits of the number in Excel.